bshiluk/vue-wordpress/README.md

 ##### Pseudo Headless SEO

-Crawlers will no longer be able to properly index your site because they would still need asynchronous data on the initialization of your Vue app ( even if they could parse js ).
+Crawlers will no longer be able to properly index your site because even if they could parse js, they would still need asynchronous data on initialization.
 However, if SEO is not a concern of yours, no harm no foul.
-On the other hand, assuming you call `wp_head()` and `wp_footer()` with the routing properly synced, the social sharing links should still work properly, as they use the meta in the `<head>` of your site
+On the other hand, assuming you call `wp_head()` and the routing is properly synced, social sharing links should still work properly, as `wp_head()` manages meta in the `<head>` of your site.

 #### Preload Data